yyoel/bfiChallenge/README.md

 # Prerequisites

+1. A laptop or a PC (better with a Linux or Mac OS)

-1. Cloud Provider Account (the step bellow will be using GCP)
+2. Cloud Provider Account (the step bellow will be using GCP)
     - Create VM
     - Add local SSH key to VM

-2. Editor & Remote SSH (VSCode)
+3. Editor & Remote SSH (VSCode)
     - SSH to VM
     - Install SDK Man
-    - Intall Java from SDK Man
+    - Install Java from SDK Man
     - Install Maven from SDK Man
     - Install Confluent (Community Edition)
+    - Install MySQL
     - Run BFI_API
     - Run BFI_Engine1
     - Run BFI_Engine2